slamander/website/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 6  # Order that this section will appear.

-title = "Recent Publications"
+title = "Recent publications"
-subtitle = "click 'see all publications' for more"
+subtitle = "from 2024"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.